Tanmay928/Analysis-of-Indian-Trade/README.md

 * Highlighted biggest importers and exporters.

-* Found some convincing trends that may help in increasing the revenue by many folds.
+* Found some convincing trends that may increase the revenue by many folds.